schaden-fred/molecule/README.md

 # molecule
 Self-contained development and testing environment for Ansible roles and playbooks.
 Creates a Centos 7 VM in Vagrant/VirtualBox.
 Installs Docker and Molecule.
 Pulls down your Ansible repo.
 Includes example role(s) and test(s).

+## Setup
+Edit each Vagrantfile, and find the section marked "Create local clone of Ansible repo" Edit the path(s) to your Ansible repo(s) here.
+This will cause them to be cloned to the development machine.

 ## Running the VM
 You must have VirtualBox and Vagrant installed.